Aldermen approve three recommendations impacting Beech Street Shelter

 There were also others on the board such as Ward 3 Alderman Pat Long who did not feel comfortable making a determination, stating that more information and communication was needed.

-A request asking to defeat office measure failed 9-5, with Goonan and Long joined by Ward 4 Alderwoman Christine Fajardo, Ward 5 Alderman Tony Sapienza and Ward 9 Alderman Jim Burkush.
+A request asking to defeat the office measure failed 9-5, with Goonan and Long joined by Ward 4 Alderwoman Christine Fajardo, Ward 5 Alderman Tony Sapienza and Ward 9 Alderman Jim Burkush.
 All three recommendations were then joined together for approval in one motion, which also passed 9-5, with the members of the board voting for the first motion all voting against the second motion.